nklimovych/aws-snapcloud/README.md

 # 🚀 Hi there!

 **SnapCloud** is a web application designed to streamline image management using AWS S3 and Rekognition services.
 It enables users to upload, store, and share images, as well as search for images based on detected labels.

 ### Features:

 - **Upload Images**: Upload images to cloud with a simple interface.
 - **Label Cloud**: Visualize the most common labels associated with uploaded images in a tag cloud format.
 - **Search by custom label**: Search for images by entering custom labels in the search bar.
 - **Image Downloading**: Click on any image to open a modal preview with options to download the image.

 ### Tech Stack

 - **Spring Boot**: Framework for crafting Java-based web applications.
-- **Spring Data JPA**: Simplifies database access and persistence with Spring applications.
 - **Spring Web**: Framework for building web applications with Spring MVC.
 - **Maven**: Build automation tool for managing dependencies and builds.
 - **AWS S3**: Scalable storage for images and objects in the cloud.
 - **AWS Rekognition**: Deep learning-based image analysis service for identifying objects, text, scenes, and activities in images.
-- **Hibernate**: ORM (Object-Relational Mapping) tool for data persistence in Java applications.
-- **Liquibase**: Database schema management for Java applications.
-- **MySQL**: Relational database management system.
-- **MapStruct**: Code generator for mapping between Java bean types.
 - **JUnit**: Testing framework for Java applications.
 - **Mockito**: Mocking framework for unit tests in Java.
 - **Docker**: Platform for containerizing applications.